lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 > Public Network IP (optional, for remote access to Head node).

 Edit "/etc/sysconfig/network-scripts/ifcfg-ethX"
-or "/etc/sysconfig/network-scripts/ifcfg-ibX" to setup network card.
+or "/etc/sysconfig/network-scripts/ifcfg-ibX" to setup network card. (replace X with the number of the network card, e.g. ifcfg-eth1)

     ONBOOT=yes
     NM_CONTROLLED=no